TesteurManiak/my-manga-collection/README.md

 ## TODO

 * Edit more manga information (synopsys, cover image, poster image)
-* Improve theming & animations
-* Add a manga locally if not found by the api
+* Add a manga locally if not found by the API

 ## Install